Aurland Municipality: Geology

 The oldest bedrock in Aurland are Precambrian basement rocks which crop out in tectonic windows in the north-eastern part of the municipality.
 This basement unit is mainly composed of granites, granodiorites and gneisses and is overlain by a nappe unit of cambro-silurian phyllite and mica schist of varying thickness.
 This is in turn overlain by a second nappe unit, called the Jotundekket (“Jokun Nappe”), which consists of Precambrian, mainly magmatic rocks which are more or less metamorphosed into gneisses and amphibolite.

 Part of the scenery took its shape 9,000 years ago, at the end of the ice age.
 The ice's advance was either halted or continued, according to the climatic conditions, and moraine ridges and gravel terraces were deposited along the glacier front.
 They are still visible today south of the Flåm church.

 On the western side of the Aurlandsfjord, there is rock that was pushed up into mountain ranges several million years ago.
 The fjord itself was gouged out of an earlier valley.
 Aurlandsvangen is typical of the lower areas, lying on an old river delta—the land is very flat and fertile.
 The mountainsides are steep causing frequent rock slides and avalanches.

 The lakes Nyhellervatnet and Fretheimsdalsvatnet are located in Aurland.

 Attractions

 UNESCO World Heritage Site

 The West Norwegian Fjords of Geirangefjord and Nærøyfjord were added to UNESCO's World Heritage Site list in 2005.
 The two fjords are situated 120 km from each other and they are separated by the Jostedalsbreen glacier.
 The World Heritage Site possesses a unique combination of glacial landforms at the same time as each area is characterised by its own outstanding beauty.
-The Nærøyfjord areas in this site stretch through the municipalities of Aurland, Lærdal, Vik, and Voss.
+The Nærøyfjord areas in this site stretch through the neighboring municipalities of Aurland, Lærdal, Vik, and Voss.